mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 to do it – but things have a habit of going wrong.
 Each patron encounter lists:

-- The patron’s name and role.
+- The patron's name and role.
 - The skills and resources required to complete the mission
 - The suggested reward for the mission
 - The mission as described to the characters
-- What’s really going on.
+- What's really going on.
 Several possible variants will be presented – either pick or roll for which is the real situation.

 When integrating patrons into your campaign, if you have established